Skip to content

 Counter-Surveillance and Discreet Coverage

 Given the documented intelligence environment, counter-surveillance is not an add-on here — it is often the core requirement.
-R&H deploys operatives experienced in identifying static and mobile surveillance, conducted with technical sweep partners for hotel rooms and meeting spaces.
+R&H deploys operatives experienced in identifying static and mobile surveillance, working alongside technical sweep partners for hotel rooms and meeting spaces.
 This service is requested most often by clients meeting parties under known intelligence interest.

 Family and School-Run Protection